1st Workshop on

 10:00 - 10:35: Talk 8 (Eyke Hüllermeier)

-: A Critique of Epistemic Uncertainty Quantification through Second-Order Loss Minimisation
+Title: A Critique of Epistemic Uncertainty Quantification through Second-Order Loss Minimisation

 Abstract: Trustworthy machine learning systems should not only return accurate predictions, but also a reliable representation of their uncertainty.
 Bayesian methods are commonly used to quantify both aleatoric and epistemic uncertainty, but alternative approaches have become popular in recent years, notably so-called evidential deep learning methods.
 In essence, the latter extend empirical risk minimisation for predicting second-order probability distributions over outcomes, from which measures of epistemic (and aleatoric) uncertainty can be extracted.
 This presentation will highlight theoretical flaws of evidential deep learning that are rooted in properties of the underlying second-order loss minimisation problem.
 Starting from a systematic setup that covers a wide range of approaches for classification, regression, and counts, issues regarding identifiability and convergence in second-order loss minimisation will be addressed.
 Problems regarding the interpretation of the resulting epistemic uncertainty measures and the relative (rather than absolute) nature of such measures will also be discussed.